lwjohnst86/tagDiabetes/doc/manuscript.md

 acids had a negative association (r=0.42 to 0.52).
 In particular, those fatty acids with the negative associations with clinical TAG were all the very long chain polyunsaturated fatty acids (e.g. 20:4n-6, 20:5n-3).
-Based on heirarchical cluster analysis of the inter-correlation matrix of the TAGFA fraction, shown in Figure  4, four fatty acids (14:0, 16:0, 14:1n-7, and 16:1n-7) displayed a marked separation and cluster from the other TAGFA.
+As seen in Figure  4, four fatty acids (14:0,
+16:0, 14:1n-7, and 16:1n-7) clustered together, each highly positively correlated with each other and negatively correlated with all other fatty acids.

 ## Generalized estimating equation models